 - Delusions, like the feeling that there are insects in your skin or crawling on you

-Can a Person Recovery from Meth Addiction?
+Can a Person Recover from Meth Addiction?

 Meth addiction can be recovered from.
 It all starts with detox.
 In fact, in as little as a month, you can begin to see changes in your body and the way your brain begins to function normally again.
 If a person has struggled with dental problems from the drug, this may need to be treated during recovery to help avoid pain and gun or tooth loss.